Local Adventures

 Easy hikes in Arcos de Valdevez: 6 beautiful and accessible trails

 Easy hikes in Arcos de Valdevez: beautiful and accessible trails Arcos de Valdevez is one of the best places in northern Portugal for those who enjoy walking at a relaxed pace.
 Surrounded by mountains, rivers and small villages, the area offers several easy hikes in Arcos de Valdevez that allow visitors to experience nature without difficult climbs.
 Many of these trails run through landscapes of the municipality of Arcos de Valdevez and are located close to the Peneda-Gerês National Park, the only national park in Portugal.
 1. Ecovia do Vez The Ecovia do Vez is probably the best known walking route in the region.
 This scenic path follows the Vez River for several kilometres and is mostly flat, making it perfect for a relaxing walk or bike ride.
 Along the way you will find wooden bridges, small river beaches and quiet places to stop and enjoy the landscape.
 2. Sistelo Walkways Sistelo is one of the most famous villages in northern Portugal, often called the “Portuguese Tibet” because of its impressive agricultural terraces.
 The Sistelo walkways allow visitors to explore the valley along the Vez River on an easy and very scenic trail.
 The views of the terraces and mountains are some of the most iconic landscapes in the region.
 3. Poço das Caldeiras Trail This short trail leads to a hidden waterfall and a natural pool surrounded by rocks.
 It is a pleasant and easy walk, especially popular during warm summer days.
 The path crosses a humid forest typical of northern Portugal, and the sound of water accompanies most of the walk.
 4. Travanca Lagoons This trail leads to small natural lagoons formed between granite rocks.
 Although the surrounding area is mountainous, it is possible to reach the first lagoons through a relatively easy walk.
 During summer, this area is popular for swimming or simply relaxing in nature.
 5. Gentle walks in Peneda-Gerês National Park Only a short drive from Arcos de Valdevez begins the Peneda-Gerês National Park.
 While some trails are demanding, there are also shorter and accessible routes that allow visitors to discover waterfalls, forests and viewpoints.
 Some of these paths can be explored in less than an hour and still offer impressive scenery.
 6. Riverside walks along the Vez Valley Beyond the ecovia, there are several rural paths connecting small villages along the Vez River valley.
 These routes are quiet and offer a more authentic view of the region.
 In spring and summer it is common to find natural spots where visitors can swim or simply rest by the water.
 Tips before starting your hike Always bring water, especially during summer.
 Wear comfortable shoes even for easy trails.
 Respect nature and avoid leaving waste behind.
 Check trail conditions if there has been heavy rain.
 Exploring Arcos de Valdevez at a slow pace The charm of this region lies in its slow rhythm, green landscapes and small villages scattered through the mountains.
 If you plan to spend a few days exploring these trails, there are several rural accommodation options in the area.
 Near Sabadim, for example, you can find a tiny eco house surrounded by nature, a peaceful base for discovering the valley’s walking routes.
+Frequently asked questions about trails in Arcos de Valdevez and Sistelo What are the easiest trails to do with children in Gerês?The Ecovia do Vez and the Sistelo Walkways are the most recommended.
+They are routes with little slope, well-marked paths and stunning landscapes by the river, ideal for families.
+Where to stay to explore the Arcos de Valdevez trails?The Sabadim area is the ideal starting point.
+Staying at SlowTinys allows you to be a short distance from the Ecovia do Vez and Sistelo, enjoying an experience of total immersion in nature after your hikes.

 Easy hikes in Arcos de Valdevez: 6 beautiful and accessible trails Read More »